G-02NNL7GR5B

 These snappers are often associated with ciguatera toxin, which is a poison produced by dinoflagellates, single-celled organisms that live in the seawater.

 The Blackfin Snapper reproduces by broadcast spawning.
 This snapper is known to spawn most of the year, with a peak in April and September.
 This mainly happens off the coast of Jamaica, and the eggs are planktonic (at the mercy of the currents).
-The specimen in this clip was filmed on the reefs of Saba in the Dutch West Indies (Netherlands Antilles).

-Technique: This shot was taken underneath an overhang where less sunlight is present and required the use of video lights to bring out the warm and pleasant colours of this Caribbean fish species.
+This shot was taken underneath an overhang where less sunlight is present and required the use of video lights to bring out the warm and pleasant colours of this Caribbean fish species.
 This fish was spotted in relatively shallow water (15m/45ft), which might suggest that this individual is probably a sub-adult as adults tend to prefer deeper water.
 The blend of pink with a touch of orange of the fish’s body and yellow of its fins in this underwater video clip has been saturated to highlight the beautiful colours of this fish.

 The pretty individual in this clip was not shy or wary at all and was very easy to film.
 Underwater videography enables us to observe and capture the beauty of marine life, such as the Blackfin Snapper, a common Caribbean fish species and popular amongst underwater videographers and photographers alike that displays a striking blend of warm and soft colours.